albop/tie_archive/session_1/index.md

 ## AI: adds data to the production function

-Chad Jones and Christopher Tonetti (Stanford) (Sep 2020, American Economic Review)
+Chad Jones and Christopher Tonetti (Stanford) *Nonrivalry and the Economics of Data* (Sep 2020, American Economic Review)

 - Data is a factor, not a technology
   - idea: use machine learnig to build self driving cars
-  - factor: each car-maker gathering is own data
+  - factor: each car-maker gathering his own data
-- Data improves quality of product (even if anonymous)
+- <!-- .element: class="fragment" -->Data improves quality of product (even if anonymous)
-- A nonrival good: can be used with leftovers
+- <!-- .element: class="fragment" -->A nonrival good: can be used with leftovers
   - but excludable: club goods
-- Nonrival implies *increasing returns to scale*:
+- <!-- .element: class="fragment" -->Nonrival implies *increasing returns to scale*:
   - marginal value of new data increases more than proportionnally

 ----

 ### AI: adds data to the production function (consequences)

-- increasing returns to scale implies (natural) monopoly
+- <!-- .element: class="fragment" -->increasing returns to scale implies (natural) monopoly
   - GAFAMs
   - increasing suboptimal monopoly rents (already a problem before existence of AI...)
   - at this stage not clear what is the barrier to entry: data-gathering or data-processing
-- what kind of good is data
+- <!-- .element: class="fragment" --> what kind of good is data
   - where are the markets? (empirically it seems "undertraded")
   - who owns the data ?
 Consumer, producer.
 - solutions:
   - split the monopolies (if deadweight loss is too big)
   - outlaw data gathering (big productivity loss)
   - force data-sharing: make it a public good
-  - let the consumer be free to decide whether to rent his data
+  - let the consumer be free to decide whether to rent his data (remove externalitiess)

 ---